We work together:

-It’s been an intense and amazing trip.
-I went from one employee to currently almost 150, from 1200 square feet to 35,000, from putting away the entire order by myself to having a team of grocery folks attacking it en masse, and from basically knowing zero about business to being pretty darn good at it!
-As we embark on our second store in Saratoga Springs, New York, I find I still love the everyday routines, the customer interactions, the new product excitement, the seasonal changes, and the learning process.
+In 2013 Healthy Living opened its second location in Saratoga Springs, NY.
+Our New York store employs over 100 staff, and as staff grows I am reminded that I went from one employee back in 1986 to almost 300 today, from 1200 square feet to 35,000 in both locations, from putting away the entire order by myself to having a team of grocery folks attacking it en masse, and from basically knowing zero about business to being pretty darn good at it!
+I find I still love the everyday routines, the customer interactions, the new product excitement, the seasonal changes, and the learning process.
 All that I’ve learned over the years about running a business translates to taking care of people… serving people, which is, I believe, a good way to live on this planet.

 - Katy Lesser, Owner

 What we’re committed to: